gjwdyk/AWS-Lambda-in-CloudFormation/S3Bucket/README.md

 ![CloudFormation Parameters](CloudFormationParametersCleaned.png)

+Note that you need to place the `.zip` File on the designated S3 Bucket before you run the CloudFormation Template.

 After the CloudFormation Stack building were finished, the result of the Lambda Function call can be seen on the CloudFormation Outputs section :

 ![CloudFormation Outputs](CloudFormationOutputs.png)